What is Misdemeanor Drug Court?

 Phase Length of Phase Required Treatment

-1 Minimum 90 days 1 group session per week: 1 individual session
+1 Minimum 90 days 2 group sessions per week: 1 individual session

-2 Minimum 90 days 1 group session per week; 1 individual session
+2 Minimum 90 days 2 group sessions per week; 1 individual session

-4 Minimum 90 days 1 group session per month; 1 individual session
+4 Minimum 90 days 2 group sessions per month; 1 individual session

 All participants are given a DUI/Drug Court Handbook which addresses general court issues when they began the program.
 In addition, Price Counseling has created our own Treatment Handbook to address the most common questions we receive from the participants.
-This handbook addresses: detailed treatment plan by phase, group attendance policy, self help meetings(aka AA meetings), sanctions, drug testing questions and other helpful hints to help participants as they go through the program.
+This handbook addresses: detailed treatment plan by phase, group attendance policy, self-help meetings(aka AA meetings), sanctions, drug testing questions and other helpful hints to help participants as they go through the program.
 A copy of the handbook will be given to each participant at their counseling intake.
-You can also view a copy of the Treatment Handbook by clicking the link below:

 Self Help Meetings(AA, NA, 12 step programs):